 If you are working up to your due date, ensure your boss and manager are notified of how much time you will take off work to heal and spend with your little one.
 Many new moms take some combination of maternity leave, sick days, and or vacation days.

-Whatever your plan is, communicate clearly ahead of time so your boss can plan accordingly.
+Whatever your plan is, communicate it clearly in advance so your boss can plan accordingly.
 You can also inquire about working full or part-time from home after maternity leave.

 23. Refill Any Prescriptions Ahead of Time

 If you take regular prescriptions, supplements, or vitamins, refill them before your delivery date to avoid another trip into town.
-Some doctors will let you refill ahead of time if you put in a request.
+Some doctors will let you refill ahead of time if you request it.
 Explain that your baby is coming soon!

 This step is not a big deal for those who can get their prescriptions refilled by mail.
 Just make sure everything is set properly beforehand!